 - Carnegie Mellon University

-IAM Robotics Commitment to Diversity
+IAM Robotics is Committed to Diversity

-- Changing the wording of our job descriptions to be gender “neutral”
+- Changing the wording of our job descriptions to be gender neutral

 - Building diverse interview panels